Fouls and misconduct (association football): Red card (dismissal)

 A red card is shown by a referee to signify that a player must be sent off.
 A player who has been sent off is required to leave the field of play immediately, must take no further part in the game and cannot be replaced by a substitute, forcing their team to play with one fewer player.
-If a team's goalkeeper receives a red card another player is required to assume goalkeeping duties, so teams usually substitute another goalkeeper for an outfield player if they still have substitutes available.
+If a team's goalkeeper receives a red card another player is required to assume goalkeeping duties, so teams usually (but aren’t required to) substitute another goalkeeper for an outfield player if they still have substitutes available.

 Law 12 of the Laws of the Game lists the categories of misconduct for which a player may be sent off.
 These are: